| To answer the question Will the collective regime and the

 more feasible compared to a centralised system where one party has

+a controlling interest.
 The DIPR system is not directly concerned with the commercial transactions

 each consumer only purchases the products they want directly